 The CREATE Program is designed to address systemic issues in the areas of freight movement, freight/ passenger rail conflict and highway/rail conflict.
-Through focused investment along four rail corridors, the Program will construct additional capacity and improve connections within and through the Chicago metropolitan area rail network.
+Through focused investment along four rail corridors, the Program will result in additional capacity and improved connections within and through the Chicago metropolitan area rail network.
 The complete CREATE Program will separate passenger and freight operations at six congested rail/rail at-grade crossings where slower moving freight yard operations conflict with passenger train operations.
-Construction of 25 grade separations at locations of significant rail/highway conflict will reduce traffic congestion and eliminate the possibility of crashes.
+Construction of 25 grade separations at locations of significant rail/highway conflict will reduce traffic congestion and eliminate the possibility of crossing related crashes.
 The CREATE Program Final Feasibility Plan is available at Final Feasibility Study.

-2.2 CREATE Projects Targeted for TIGER III Funds
+■ 2.2 CREATE Projects Targeted for TIGER IV Funds

-Five component CREATE projects (including four rail projects and a series of viaduct improvement projects) have been identified for TIGER III discretionary grant consideration as shown in Figure 2.1 and Table 2.1.
+Five component CREATE projects (including four rail projects and a series of viaduct improvement projects) have been identified for TIGER IV discretionary grant consideration as shown in Figure 2.1 and described in Table 2.1.
 These are the CREATE projects that are next in regional priority and for which construction can be initiated most quickly.
-Table 2.1 shows the sources of funding in place for each project and the percentage non-Federal funding.
-For all of these projects Federal funding would be obligated by June 1, 2012, assuming grant award by April 1, 2012.
-Three of the projects were previously submitted in IDOT's TIGER II application.
+Table 2.1 shows the sources of funding in place for each project and the percentage non-Federal funding that has been committed.
+For all of these projects Federal funding would be obligated by June 1, 2012, assuming grant award by May 15, 2012.
+All of the projects were previously submitted in IDOT's TIGER III application.
 Projects are listed in priority order.
-Table 2.2 provides the scope and benefits of each project proposed for TIGER funding.
-Drawings and maps showing project locations, as well environmental documentation are located at Project Information.
-A summary of environmental review is located at Environmental Status.
+Table 2.2 provides the scope and benefits of each project proposed for TIGER IV funding.
+Drawings and maps showing project locations, as well as detailed budgets, timelines, and environmental documentation are located at Project Information.
+A summary of environmental review status for all projects is located at Environmental Status Summary.

-Figure 2.1 CREATE Projects Targeted for TIGER III Funding
+Figure 2.1 CREATE Projects Targeted for TIGER IV Funding

-Note: Does not include Viaduct Improvement Program locations, Safety Improvement Program or Common Operational Picture
+Note: Does not include Viaduct Improvement Program locations, Safety Improvement Program or Common Operational Picture 10/20/2011